natzKiiya/natzDbLib/README.md

 # natzDbLib
 A simple database class for my projects
+Created for learning php oop concepts